ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Experiments

 \subsection{Experimental Setup}

-\textbf{Tasks and Datasets.} We conduct comprehensive evaluation on both general language modeling and vision-to-language modeling (VLM) tasks.
-We include representative data sources that require protection but might be disclosed in web content for language modeling: 1) Enron~\cite{klimt2004enron} contains personal information (e.g., emails, names, and medical records), 2) Patient~\cite{zeng2020meddialog}with unique domain knowledge (e.g., healthcare), and 3) CC-News~\cite{mackenzie2020cc} with copyrighted work (e.g., news articles) for general language modeling tasks, and 4) IAPR-TC-12~\cite{iapr} with natural life images and descriptions for vision-to-language tasks.
-We include dataset details in \Cref{sec:data-APP}.
+\textbf{Tasks and Datasets.} We conduct comprehensive evaluation on general language modeling and vision-to-language modeling (VLM) tasks.
+We include representative data sources requiring protection but potentially disclosed in web content: 1) Enron~\cite{klimt2004enron} with personal information (emails, names, medical records), 2) Patient~\cite{zeng2020meddialog} with domain knowledge (healthcare), 3) CC-News~\cite{mackenzie2020cc} with copyrighted work (news articles), and 4) IAPR-TC-12~\cite{iapr} with natural images and descriptions for VLM tasks.
+Dataset details are in \Cref{sec:data-APP}.

-For risk evaluation, we split the dataset with ratio 1:4:4:1 for $D_\text{aux}, D, D_\text{non}$, and testing performance of LM. $D$ is the training dataset of the target LM. $D_\text{aux}$ is used to train the reference model and $D_\text{non}$ is taken as the non-member set for MIA evaluation.
-We designate an adjustable portion $ r \in (0, 1] $ of the samples in $ D $ as protected $D_\text{pro}$, leaving the remainder unprotected as $D_\text{un}$.
-By varying $r$, we cover both extremes, from only one protected sample to all training samples being protected.
-We set $r=0.1$ as the portion of protected text is typically small.